Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-With rising temperatures, glaciers around the world are melting at an alarming rate.
-For example, since 1850, glaciers in the Alps have lost between 30 and 40% of their surface area and half of their volume, with a further 10 to 20% of their volume having disappeared since 1980.
-At the current rate, glaciers within the Everest region are projected to lose about 40% of their ice by 2050, and around 83% by 2100.
+With rising temperatures, glaciers worldwide are melting at an alarming rate.
+For example, since 1850, glaciers in the Alps have lost between 30% and 40% of their surface area and half of their volume, with an additional 10% to 20% of their volume having disappeared since 1980.
+At the current rate, glaciers in the Everest region are projected to lose approximately 40% of their ice by 2050 and around 83% by 2100.

-In a context of progressive desertification and climate-related challenges, artificial glaciers have been built in the Himalayas for hundreds of years with the aim of freezing the water that otherwise flows downstream.
-This form of holding the water enables the community to have a water reservoir for domestic use and for the irrigation of their crops during springtime.
-In 2013, the Ice Stupa Project introduced an improved technique in the shape of vertical glaciers in Ladakh, built with a simple wooden structure and a pipeline.
-How could we upscale the Ice Stupa technique for it to effectively stop desertification and the melting of our natural glaciers?
+In the context of progressive desertification and climate-related challenges, artificial glaciers have been constructed in the Himalayas for centuries to capture and store water that would otherwise flow downstream.
+This form of holding water enables the community to have a water reservoir for domestic use and for irrigating their crops during the springtime.
+In 2013, the Ice Stupa Project introduced an improved technique, featuring vertical glaciers in Ladakh, constructed with a simple wooden structure and a pipeline.
+How can we scale up the Ice Stupa technique to effectively combat desertification and the melting of our natural glaciers?

-Moreover, could we build our own Ice Stupa in the Bavarian Alps to use it as a Sustainable Living Lab to develop WEF Nexus-related applied and transdisciplinary research to save the glaciers and tackle climate change?
+Moreover, could we build our own Ice Stupa in the Bavarian Alps to utilize it as a Sustainable Living Lab for developing WEF Nexus-related applied and transdisciplinary research to save the glaciers and address climate change?

 What is the Waste Challenge?

 Building an Ice Stupa is an artisanal process that could be optimized through applied multidisciplinary research linked to the Water-Energy-Food Nexus.
-Leaving no waste behind in the context of this project implies making sure that the stupa water used for the households and crops is clean and treated before continuing its course downstream, where other species of flora and fauna can nourish from it.
-However, there are many other challenges associated to it.
+Leaving no waste behind in the context of this project implies ensuring that the stupa water used for households and crops is clean and treated before continuing its course downstream, where other species of flora and fauna can benefit from it.
+However, there are many different challenges associated with it.
 Namely:

 - The need to import and transport pipes to highly inaccessible and protected mountain areas with no infrastructure (could we recycle PET bottles to craft our own pipes?
 Would such material be safe for water harvesting and resistant to such temperatures?
 What are other feasible solutions?)